-I bought my first digital SLR in late 2008 when I went to Antarctica to spend a year at the Amundsen-Scott South Pole Station.
-With the year split evenly between six months of day and six months of night, I got pretty good at photographing without sunlight.
+I bought my first digital SLR before departing for Antarctica and a year at the South Pole.
+With the year split evenly between six months of day and six months of night, I got pretty good at photographing without the Sun.
 I love the light at night.
 Colors are deeper and moonlight subtle.
 I love photographing the milky way and the aurora were incredible.
-I would photograph for fifteen minutes until the batteries froze, then thaw everything out for an hour.
+I would photograph for fifteen minutes until the batteries froze, then thaw everything out for an hour and do it again.
 I'm amazed that original 5D still works to this day.
-Working in Antarctica I was also in charge of launching science instruments on balloons up to over 100,000 feet to monitor the annual Antarctic Ozone Hole.
-When I got back to Boulder, Colorado after a year on the ice, I realized that I still preferred photographing at night.
-With the iconic Flatirons in my back yard, I had the perfect subject to keep building my skills.
-I also knew that I wanted to launch cameras up on balloons to photograph all of the glory of Colorado.
-Balloons are able to rise up in to the thin air of the stratosphere, high above where airplanes fly, yet far below the top-down views from satellites and the internationl space station.
+When I got back to Colorado after a year on the ice, I realized that I still preferred photographing at night.
+With Boulder's iconic Flatirons in my back yard, I had the perfect subject to keep building my skills.
+While on the ice, I was also in charge of launching science instruments on balloons to over 100,000 feet to monitor the annual Antarctic Ozone Hole.
+From that experience, I began launching my cameras up on balloons to capture the glory of Colorado from the edge of space 100,000 feet above the ground.